soma00333/soma00333.github.io/README.md

 I have also served as a technical advisor for several companies on the side, helping to solve business and technical problems from multiple perspectives.

 ## Experience
-- Algomatic inc. \| 2023/08 - now
+- Algomatic Inc. \| 2023/08 - now
-  - Side, Technical Advisor for STUDIO 100X division
+  - Side, DevOps for LLM STUDIO
-- Industry Technology inc. \| 2019/04 - now
+- Industry Technology Inc. \| 2019/04 - now
   - Co-Founder, CTO
     - SaaS for building management companies
       - Next.js, TypeScript, Go, AWS, gRPC